Foods To Avoid With Diverticulitis

 What foods should you avoid if you have diverticular disease?

 When someone has diverticulitis, their doctor may recommend a list of foods to avoid with diverticulitis.
 A special diet will be provided to help manage symptoms and reduce the further risk of complications.
-In this page, we list some of the foods that should be avoided with diverticulitis, as well as some alternatives that are safe to eat.
+In this page, we list some of the foods that should be avoided for each stage of diverticulitis.

 Seeds & Nuts